 \subsection{Results for $\tau_{TO}(p)$ and the role of temperature gradient}

-The results of the implemented method are presented on the fig. \ref{fig:MethodResultsApp}.
+The results of the implemented method are presented in Fig. \ref{fig:MethodResultsApp}.
 It is clear that the method converges very decently, as the difference between the third approximation and the second one is already quite small.
 Therefore, it is sufficient to consider $\tau_{TO}^{(3)}(p)$ to be our final approximation for the relaxation time.

-As mentioned in \eqref{eq:BeqN}, we neglected the temperature gradient in order the method of successive approximations to work.
-Let us check whether this approximation was appropriate.
+As it is clear from Eq.\eqref{eq:BeqN}, we neglected the temperature gradient while developing the method of successive approximations.
+Let us now check whether this approximation was appropriate.
 In order to do that we assume the absence of the charge current $\mathbf{J}_{\mathbf{E}}=0$ which gives a correlation between the electric field and the temperature gradient $\nabla T= E/\mathcal{S}$.
-Here take the Seebeck coefficient to be $\mathcal{S}\approx 700$ $\mu$V/K. For $\xi_p\sim k_B T$ the term with the gradient in the Boltzmann equation is already $\sim10$ times less than the term with the electric field.
-The fig.~\ref{fig:GradVSnoGrad} shows the comparison between the relaxation times computed with and without the temperature gradient.
+We consider several temperatures and two values of the Seebeck coefficient.
+The Fig.~\ref{fig:GradVSnoGrad} shows the comparison between the relaxation times computed with and without the temperature gradient.